awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-troubleshooting-EKS.md

 For more information about embedded metric format, see [Specification: Embedded metric format ](CloudWatch_Embedded_Metric_Format_Specification.md)\.

-If there is no embedded metric format in the log events, check that the `metric_definitions` are configured correctly in the `config map: prometheus-cwagentconfig` section of the CloudWatch agent installation YAML file\.
+If there is no embedded metric format in the log events, check that the `metric_declaration` section is configured correctly in the `config map: prometheus-cwagentconfig` section of the CloudWatch agent installation YAML file\.
 For more information, see [Tutorial for adding a new Prometheus scrape target: Prometheus API Server metrics](ContainerInsights-Prometheus-Setup-configure.md#ContainerInsights-Prometheus-Setup-new-exporters)\.